Types of car accident permanent injuries

 Burns can also occur in car accidents.
 Just like lacerations, they can leave scars.
 Deeper burns or burns which cover a large portion of the body can cause permanent injuries.
 Burns located on the face can be mutilating.
 Deep burns on the joints cause joint contractures in most cases.
 Any future treatment options will depend mostly on the severity of the burns, and people with severe burns will usually require multiple surgical procedures in order to increase their quality of life following the auto accident injury.

 Contact a car accident lawyer

-If you or a loved one are injured in an auto or trucking accident, reach out to the professionals at Correll Law Firm, PLC.
+If you or a loved one are injured in an auto or trucking accident, reach out to the professionals at Correll Law Firm, PC.
 We know how the insurance companies determine value based on whether you have a permanent injury.
 Many times, insurance companies WANT you knowing the full picture of whether you are injuries.
 Read our article about how it’s just one of their dirty tricks.

 We serve Virginia and are happy to provide a free consultation for your personal injury or car accident matter.
 You can reach out to us via the phone number above or fill out this quick form and we’ll have a member of our staff give you a call.

 1. “Permanent Injury.”
 LII / Legal Information Institute.
 N. p., 2010.
 Web.
 29 May 2018.

 2. Peden M, Scurfield R, Sleet D, et al. World report on road traffic injury prevention.
 World Health Organization; Geneva: 2004.

 4. Sigrun Malm, Claes Tingvall.
 “Risk Of Permanent Medical Impairment (RPMI) In Road Traffic Accidents.”
 Annals of Advances in Automotive Medicine / Annual Scientific Conference 52 (2008): 93.
 Web.
 29 May 2018.